Non-stop flights to Jakarta (CGK)

 Nam Air: year-round flights from Batam (BTH), Denpasar (DPS), Pangkal Pinang (PGK), Pangkalan Bun (PKN), Pontianak (PNK), Sampit (SMQ) and Tanjung Pandan (TJQ).

-Sriwijaya Air: year-round flights from Denpasar (DPS), Makassar (UPG), Pangkal Pinang (PGK), Pontianak (PNK) and Tanjung Pandan (TJQ).
+Sriwijaya Air: year-round flights from Makassar (UPG), Pangkal Pinang (PGK), Pontianak (PNK) and Tanjung Pandan (TJQ).

-TransNusa: year-round flights from Denpasar (DPS), Johor Bahru (JHB) and Kuala Lumpur (KUL).
+TransNusa: seasonal flights from Denpasar (DPS), Johor Bahru (JHB) and Kuala Lumpur (KUL).

 AirAsia: year-round flights from Kuala Lumpur (KUL) and Penang (PEN).